Franklin S. Gilmore, Mayor 1890-1891

 Born in Ohio, Phil Cernanec moved to Littleton in 1990.
 He was elected to the city council in November 2009 for a four-year term representing District III.
 He was re-elected to District II in 2013 for another four-year term.
 His peers on the city council elected him as Mayor in November 2013 for a two-year term.
 Previously, Cernanec served as an elected member of the South Suburban Parks and Recreation District Board of Directors.

-Cernanec is involved with the South Metro Denver Chamber of Commerce, is a member of the city council audit committee, and is a member of the board of directors of the Denver Regional Council of Governments.
-He is an advocate for responsible fiscal management, strong neighborhoods, and having Littleton open for business expansion and investment.
-Cernanec is focused on the city council goals of pursing a balanced and sustainable local economy, preserving and cultivating a quality community, and assuring a financially-sound city government.
-During his time as mayor the Breckenridge Brewery and the new King Soopers were completed and opened to the public.
+Cernanec was involved with the South Metro Denver Chamber of Commerce, the city council audit committee, and the board of directors of the Denver Regional Council of Governments.
+He was an advocate for responsible fiscal management, strong neighborhoods, and having Littleton open for business expansion and investment.
+During his time as mayor the Breckenridge Brewery and the renovated King Soopers on Littleton Blvd. were completed and opened to the public.